Services to get your voice back on track

 For singers who have undergone treatment for a voice injury or disorder.
 Once cleared by a laryngologist and SLT, these sessions help singers rehabilitate their singing voices to ensure a healthy return to performance.
 Voice condition is monitored closely, and progress is tracked using instrumental (objective) voice assessment techniques.
 As vocal rehabilitation is a multidisciplinary endeavour, previous laryngologists and SLTs will be consulted, and you may be re-referred on to a laryngologist if necessary.
 Depending on your goals, these sessions may be conducted in the Grafton clinics or at Calvin's private voice studio.
 Functional training is also useful for anyone who uses their voice for their work, e.g., teachers, lecturers, salespeople.

-At times, singers encounter singing-voice problems that are challenging to move past.
+At times, professional voice users encounter voice problems that are specific to their craft but challenging to move past.
 These may be related, for example, to breathing, resonance, breathiness, tension, or registration.
-Remedial singing-voice sessions provide targeted assessment and functional voice work to alleviate specific singing-voice issues.
+Functional voice work sessions provide targeted assessment and functional voice work to alleviate context-specific voice issues.

 Tenille Hicks, Health Coach